 HoKua Place will not impact Kaua'i's scenic beauty.
 The scenic beauty around and beyond the Project will not be harmed.
-This Project will also not impact Kaua'i's visitor destinations.
+This Project will also not adversely impact Kaua'i's visitor destinations.
 Therefore, HoKua Place meets the Policy #8 and Policy #9.

-The HoKua Place Project will contribute to Policy #10, help business thrive, by providing a population that will creating more businesses and support existing businesses.
+The HoKua Place Project will contribute to Policy #10, help business thrive, by providing a population that will creating more businesses and supporting existing businesses.

-The petitioner is including HoKua Phase I Ag Lots adjacent and west of HoKua Place.
+The Project includes HoKua Phase I Ag Lots adjacent and west of HoKua Place.
 There will be 16 ag lots within 54 acres of land.
-Therefore, the Project will help agricultural lands be productive per Policy # 11.
+Therefore, the Project will help agricultural lands be productive per Policy #11.

 In accordance to Policy #12, HoKua Place will incorporate water conservation and reuse policies to protect our Watersheds.
-Rain run-offs created by the Project will be taken care of on site with retention basins.
+Rain run-offs created by the Project will be contained on site with retention basins.
 Water reuse from the basins will be used to landscape irrigation.

-A large 1.18 MW solar farm was constructed on Phase I, HoKua Place adjacent to this Peoject.
+A large 1.18 MW solar farm was constructed on Phase I, HoKua Place adjacent to this Project.
 There will be opportunities to expand the facility to contribute to Kaua'i's shift to clean energy.
 The Project will include solar water heaters, thus helping on a limited basis to shift to clean energy per Policy #13.

-HoKua Place land is elevated above the sea rise level maps for the area.
-The General Plan for the area emphasize developing two housing locations.
-One at Hokua Place and the other area in Kapa'a Town.
+HoKua Place site is elevated above the sea rise level maps for the area.
+The General Plan for the area emphasizes developing housing in two locations: One at Hokua Place and the other area in Kapa'a Town.
 Developing HoKua Place will conform to Policy #14 in preparing for climate change.

 Policy #15 entails respecting Native Hawaiian rights and Wahi Pana.
-HoKua Place will not have a negative impact on Native Hawaiian rights and Wahi Pana.
+HoKua Place will not have a negative impact on the exercise of traditional Native Hawaiian rights and Wahi Pana.
 The land for many decades had been in sugar cultivation.
 There are no customary or traditional practices of Native Hawaiians that would be adversely impacted by the development of HoKua Place.

-HoKua Place will not have an impact on access to any of Kaua'i's treasured places, thus is in line with Policy #16.
+HoKua Place will not have an adverse impact on access to any of Kaua'i's treasured places, thus is in line with Policy #16.